day8/re-frame/docs/clojurescript.md

 ---
 ## Keywords

-Keywords are like symbols, excecpt they evaluate to themselves and not to a bound value.
-This means they evaluate like most other data litterals.
+Keywords are like symbols, except they evaluate to themselves and not to a bound value.
+This means they evaluate like most other data literals.

-Keywords are ***invaluable*** as `identities` and they are used widely, partiuclarly as keys in hashmaps.
+Keywords are ***invaluable*** as `identities` and they are used widely, particularly as keys in hashmaps.

 A keyword is a name that starts with a colon.
 Let's evaluate some: